Question: How does the new look Fingbox differ from the original Fingbox?

 Pic: New look Fingbox in action

-Question: Will there be a difference in the speed test calculated by the new look Fingbox?
+Question: Is there a difference in how the speed test is calculated by the new look Fingbox?

 No, Internet Speed Test networks with 1 Gbit internet connection and hence will have the same results.

-Question: Will there be any impact on the Device Block/Internet Pause?
+Question: Is there be any impact on the Device Block/Internet Pause?

-No, these features will not be affected & will remain the same.
+No, these features are not be affected & remain the same.

-The ports required by Fingbox to work will remain the same.
+The ports required by Fingbox to work remain the same.

-Question: Will the feature that allows you to add access points still be there as it already accepts the 5ghz network automatically?
+Question: Does the feature that allows you to add access points still be there as it already accepts the 5ghz network automatically?

 At activation the original Fingbox automatically adds all Access Points of 2.4 Ghz.
 At activation, the new look Fingbox automatically adds all Access Points of 5Ghz.

-Question: Will Digital Presence range increase as it can monitor the 5ghz network now as well?
+Question: Is the Digital Presence range increased, as it can monitor the 5ghz network now as well?

-In relation to Digital Presence, there will be a benefit for detecting presence of known devices, even if you change Wi-Fi or go to power-save mode.
+In relation to Digital Presence, there is a benefit for detecting presence of known devices, even if you change Wi-Fi or go to power-save mode.

-Question: Will there be a difference in getting alerts for Gateway change as some devices when move to 5ghz network generate alerts?
+Question: Is there be a difference in getting alerts for Gateway change as some devices when move to 5ghz network generate alerts?

 Fingbox monitors only a single IP network.

-Question: Will the new look Fingbox be able to switch between 2.4ghz and 5ghz network from the Fing App?
+Question: Is the new look Fingbox able to switch between 2.4ghz and 5ghz network from the Fing App?